mightyhorst/tabcorp_client_angular/README.md

 * should open the flickr details page on click
 * should have favourite button
 * favourite button should be off by default
-* favourite button should be on when Flickr Image model is saved
+* favourite button should be on when Book Image model is saved

 * Visual tests - should look good on mobile portrait
 * Visual tests - should look good on mobile landscape